gradle/gradle/README.md

 ### Working with subprojects

-The Gradle build uses Gradle's ability to customise the logical structure of a multiproject build.
+The Gradle build uses Gradle's ability to customize the logical structure of a multiproject build.
 All of the build's subprojects are in the `subprojects/` directory and are mapped to top level children in [settings.gradle](https://github.com/gradle/gradle/blob/master/settings.gradle).

 This means that to build just the `core` subproject (that lives in `subprojects/core`) you would run: